-The New Zealand Pathology Observation Code Sets (NZPOCS) standard comprises code sets for ordering and reporting laboratory tests.
+The New Zealand Pathology Observation Code Sets (NZPOCS) standard comprises code sets for ordering and reporting laboratory tests and results.
+HISO maintains NZPOCS in partnership with the National Pathology and Laboratory Round Table.

-The code sets are based on international standards LOINC and SNOMED CT, and cover all tests in the Laboratory Test Schedule and other commonly performed pathology tests in biochemistry, haematology, immunology, microbiology, virology/serology and toxicology.
+The code sets are based on international standards LOINC and SNOMED CT, and cover all commonly performed pathology tests in biochemistry, haematology, immunology, microbiology, virology/serology and toxicology.
+NZPOCS will be extended to new test types such as molecular tests and multi-drug resistant organism screening tests.

 View the changes from previous NZPOCS releases in the spreadsheets below:

-- New Zealand Pathology Observation Code Sets – Changes as at 1 April 2017 (Excel, 208 KB)
+- New Zealand Pathology Observation Code Set - Changes as at 1 August 2019 (Excel, 38 KB)

-- New Zealand Pathology Observation Code Sets – Changes as at 1 April 2015 (Excel, 38 KB)
+- New Zealand Pathology Observation Code Set - Changes as at 1 April 2017 (Excel, 208 KB)

 Regular updates to NZPOCS will be published in April and October every year.

-The Ministry expects laboratories and other agencies to comply with the NZPOCS standard.
+HISO expects laboratories and other agencies to have applied the latest release of NZPOCS by 30 December 2020.

 Microorganism code set